 Talk to a Lexington Car Accident Lawyer Now

 If you have been hurt in a car accident, don’t wait another day to start the process of seeking the compensation for your ordeal.
-Contact Morgan, Collins, Yeast & Salyer today to schedule a free consultation with one of our dedicated Lexington auto accident lawyers about your legal options.
+Contact Morgan, Collins, Yeast & Salyer today to schedule a free consultation with one of our dedicated Lexington car accident lawyer about your legal options.

 Contact us by phone or reach out to us online for the Kentucky Courage that you need on your side.